 Surprisingly, however, the people who are invited refuse those invitations because of the conflicts with their own "family" business: "The first said to him, 'I have bought a piece of land, and I must go out and see it...'
 Another said, "I have bought five yoke of oxen, and I am going to try them out...'
 Another said, 'I have just been married, and therefore I cannot come" (Luke 14:18-20).
 In so doing, they reveal the lack of capability.
 This is ironically combined with the description of the poor and other physically, socially, and economically disadvantaged groups who are able to come to the banquet: the crippled, the blind, the lame and the outcasts (Luke 14:21).
-For the people of God, this should come as a corrective, such that Mary being aware of her pregnancy is able to "see" the salvation of the lowly and oppressed (Luke 1:46-55; 10:23, "Blessed are the eyes that see...!").
+For the people of God, this should come as a corrective (Luke 1:47-56; 10:23, "Blessed are the eyes that see...!").
 Within a "hierarchy of love", all members, including those who are outside the system of patronage, share an equality of persons, while having distinctive roles around the table.
-44Therenewed vision of solidarity as such becomes most evident in the egalitarian household(cf. John 4.53; Acts 11.14; 16.15, 31-34).
-45Hence, the story challenges the pattern of hierarchical relations and its categorical borderlines that create and legitimate insufficiency in a zero-sum colonial society.
+The renewed vision of solidarity as such becomes most evident in the egalitarian household (cf. John 4.53; Acts 11.14; 16.15, 31-34).
+Hence, the story challenges the pattern of hierarchical relations and its categorical borderlines that create and legitimate insufficiency in a zero-sum colonial society.